 Technical Characteristics

 The focus ring is nice to use.
-I also like the aperture ring, although it took me a minute to get used to it being on the end of the lens compared to being near the base of the lens.
-Aperture clicks feel good—not too soft, not too hard, either.
+I also like the aperture ring, although it took me a minute to get used to it being on the end of the lens compared to near the base of the lens.
+Aperture clicks feel goodโnot too soft or hard, either.
 I haven’t had any issues accidentally changing the aperture.

 When focusing, the lens telescopes in and out, a feature that sometimes can cause more dust to be pulled into the lens by the vacuum created by the lens expanding and contracting.
-I haven’t had the lens long enough to know if it’s an issue or not.
-I’m sure it will be fine in most shooting situations; you just probably wouldn’t want to take it to Burning Man.
+I haven’t had the lens long enough to know whether it’s an issue.
+It will be fine in most shooting situations; you probably wouldn’t want to take it to Burning Man.

 There are no other issues.
 There are just a few quirks that I’ll go over.